Effective date: 2 August 2019

 Objective: To promote awareness in the market of available government procurement opportunities

 Publish a tender notice for each open or Selective Tender.

-Tender Notices must be published on the website or system nominated by the Secretary of the Department of Treasury and Finance, currently the Tenders VIC site.
+Tender Notices must be published on the website or system nominated by the Secretary of the Department of Treasury and Finance.

 A Tender Notice may also be published on the Agency’s website or an electronic tender system.